:

 4 minute read • Last updated: 10 March 2025

-We spoke with Sue Aikman who runs the business development and marketing side of the operation.
+We spoke with Sue Aikman who runs the business development and marketing side of the operation and heard about their experiences of engaging with the travel trade.

 In this article: